Andrea Robinson (sommelier): Personal life and education

-Andrea Immer was born and raised in Southern Indiana.
+Andrea Immer was born in North Dakota and raised in Texas and Southern Indiana.
 She has enjoyed cooking and food since she was a child.
 When she was in college she took a wine tasting class at a restaurant in Dallas, Texas.
 The class was a catalyst for Robinson, instigating her passion for wine.
-She studied economics and finance and graduated with her economics degree from Southern Methodist University.
+She studied economics and finance and graduated with her economics and business degrees from Southern Methodist University.
 She worked for Morgan Stanley as an investment banker.
-She started to volunteer at a local wine shop, pouring wine.
+She started to volunteer at a local wine school, pouring wine and cleaning glassware.
 She took free classes and met wine industry people.
 Robinson did a wine tasting for Champagne Krug one day.
 The next day she quit her job at Morgan Stanley to pursue a career in wine.
 After quitting, she traveled through Europe by train and foot in 1990, with the goal to learn more about wine.
 She remained for six months, staying in hostels.
 She returned and started working in the wine industry.
 Robinson graduated from the International Culinary Center.
 She eventually became dean of wine studies at the institution.
 Robinson lives in Napa Valley, California.
-She is married and has three children, Lucas, Jesse, and Jack.
+She has three children, Lucas, Jesse, and Jack.